 On my first visit to Rome, I stumbled across a small trattoria near Campo De Fiori whose kitchen emitted wonderful aromas — a sure sign that the food would be delicious.
 I ordered a risotto verde, never having had one before and out came a mound of rice in a mélange of beautiful green shades.
 At home I immediately tried to recreate what I had eaten in Rome.

 Even rice has a shelf life.
 Buy quality rice for risotto with an expiration date on the bag or box.–Lora Zarubin

-- 3 cups arugula leaves, firmly packed
+- 3 cups baby arugula or arugula leaves, firmly packed

 - 3 tablespoons extra-virgin olive oil

 - 2 shallots, finely minced (about 1/4 cup)

 - 1 clove garlic, peeled and crushed

 - 1 1/4 cups Arborio rice

 - 1 teaspoon sea salt, or more to tastea

 - 1/2 cup freshly shelled peas, chilled in ice water